The research behind proximity.

 Here's the counterintuitive part: digital tools don't substitute for proximity.
 They amplify it.
 People who sit near each other email more, message more, and collaborate more than people who sit far apart.
 The tools work best when the people are already close.

-Allen also coined the term "technological gatekeeper" for people like Nyquist.
+Allen also coined the term technological gatekeeper for people like Nyquist.
 People who bridge different groups.
 Not because they're told to, but because of where they happen to sit and who they happen to eat lunch with.

 Bell Labs, Murray Hill.
 Mervin Kelly designed corridors longer than two football fields.
 Mixed physicists with metallurgists with engineers.
 Open-door policy.
 The transistor emerged from a theorist who had no office and sat in the experimentalist's lab.